OpenNebula/docs/source/advanced_administration/high_availability/ftguide.rst

         remote    = no ]
     #-------------------------------------------------------------------------------

-We are defining a host hook, named “error”, that will execute the script 'host\_error.rb' locally with the following arguments:
+We are defining a host hook, named ``error``, that will execute the script 'host\_error.rb' locally with the following arguments:

 +-------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Argument          | Description                                                                                                                                                                              |